adityanair231/python_tcp-port-scan/README.md

 # python_tcp-port-scan
-This is a simple port scanner using nmap library and also adding some basic, novice level GUI inside it using kivy and integrating them.
+This is a simple port scanner using nmap library and also adding some basic, novice level GUI inside it using TKinter and integrating them.
+This TCP Nmap port scanner proviides the GUI based port scanning and TCP scanning facility.